 Sometimes, a more extended narrative is required.
-Others can be dispensed within just a couple hundred words or less.
+Others can be dispensed in just a couple hundred words or less.
 Write it as long or as short as it deserves to convey to clients why you’re the one for them.

-Start simple.
-You About page doesn’t need to be complex.
+Your about page doesn’t need to be complex.

 I first heard about the 5 Ws in elementary school as the building blocks of any story.
 But too often, we get ahead of ourselves.
 We want to make epic value statements and craft wow-’em taglines.
-And then when we’re overwhelmed by our expectations, we decide to tackle it later.
+And then, when we’re overwhelmed by our expectations, we decide to tackle it later.
 (Sound familiar?)